800-450-6118

 So if some people claim that carpal tunnel herbal supplements work (even though science says otherwise), why not just take them as a precaution?

-The problem with that is that many herbal supplements can have side effects.
+The problem with that is many herbal supplements can have side effects.
 Some side effects are serious.

 There are no requirements for herbal supplement manufacturers to report their side effects to the FDA.
 That's because the FDA considers such products foods.